vignankamarthi/course-recommendation-system/README.md

 TODO: Improve README Features section for more streamlined instructions on how to get started (set up virtual environment --> instal requirements.txt file by ... )
 TODO: Make sure flow for onboarding is streamlined: docker image conainter building --> create venv --> develop
+TODO: Include error handling and logging structure documentation right on the readme

 # Personalized Course Recommendation System